imyashiii/assignement-2-/README.md

 # MyToken
-This solidity program basically used to mint and burn a specific token that is mentioned in the program.
-The main purpose of this program is to get the normal understanding about the basic conepts of solidity like- variables, mapping, function, conditional statements etc.
+In the metacraft we get the information about solidity.
+The solidity basically tells the use of burn and mint function.
+The main purpose of these function are to know the concept of solidity  such as - variables ,function string etc .

 ## Description
-This program is written in solidity which is mostly used to build smart contracts.
-In this program we have created a smart contract named as MyFirstToken.
+To make the smart contract we used the solidity and in solidity we use mint and burning function .
+In this program we have created a smart contract named as MyTokens.
 In this contract I have specified the name of the token and the total supplied tokens to different addresses.
 After that we have created two functions for transaction of the tokens.
-First function is to mint (add) tokens and the second one is for burn (deducting) tokens from the specified address.
+First function is to mint (increase the supply or adding the token ) tokens and the second one is for burn (that decreace the total supply ) tokens from the specified address.
 These addresses are mapped with balances which holds the value of the tokens in that particular address.

 ## Getting Started